-I’ve spent a portion of my professional chef career making and serving up omelettes at brunches.
+I’ve spent a good part of my professional chef career making and serving omelettes at brunches.
 Everyone in the restaurant industry has worked at this station before.
-While I was annoyed back then, I certainly learned this classic French technique to perfection, so now it’s your turn and you won’t believe just how easy it is.
+While I was annoyed back then, I certainly learned this classic French technique to perfection, so now it’s your turn, and you won’t believe just how easy it is.